mkrzysztoforski/hirepilot/README.md

 3️⃣ Add Firebase configuration
 	1. Go to Firebase Console
 	2. Create a project & enable Firestore + Authentication
-	3. Copy your Firebase config into:
+	3. Remove `example` and copy your Firebase config into:
-📂 src/environments/environment.ts
+📂 src/environments/environment.example.ts

-export const environment = {
-  production: false,
-  firebase: {
-    apiKey: "YOUR_API_KEY",
-    authDomain: "YOUR_AUTH_DOMAIN",
-    projectId: "YOUR_PROJECT_ID",
-    storageBucket: "YOUR_STORAGE_BUCKET",
-    messagingSenderId: "YOUR_MESSAGING_SENDER_ID",
-    appId: "YOUR_APP_ID"
-  }
-};

 4️⃣ Run the app